ravirk02/To_do_task/README.md

 # To_do_list_task
-I developed this website using html,css, javascript.
+I developed this website using html,css and javascript.